PriyanshuDangi/ticketify/docs/design-doc.md

 ## 5. User Interface Design

 Built with Tailwind CSS and Shadcn/ui for a modern, accessible, and consistent user experience.
+Zustand manages client-side state for efficient data flow and reactivity.

 ### Key Pages